Ohio University to offer free, anonymous online mental health service, Togetherall, to students

 November 07 2020

 Students at Ohio University will now benefit from free access to Togetherall’s 24/7, online, peer-to-peer mental health community.
-Ohio has joined other colleges and universities across the US by providing their students with a digital environment to seek and provide support, moderated by registered practitioners who keep members safe.

 The decision to provide Togetherall is part of the university’s dedication to expanding mental health resources for students, including remote-based offerings.

 Togetherall will bolster and integrate with Ohio’s existing Counseling and Psychological Services’ after-hours coverage as users of the platform are transferred to CPS After-hour Services (ProtoCall Services) if an urgent risk is identified.
 CPS clinicians chose Togetherall to for its ability to integrate with existing services and resources provided by CPS including WellTrack.

 The roll-out of Togetherall is a timely addition to other on-campus support services as students fall into their ‘new normal’ — whether they are attending classes in person, online or a hybrid of the two.

 The right time to review student mental health provision